george-zip/computational_linguistics/README.md

    3. Finally, given the limitations on time, I adapted the weights from an internet source (WikiLists, 2009).
 I have no idea how accurate and complete these are.
 It’s also not clear if the weights I’ve assigned to the rules are correct.
 Much more careful research and experimentation needs to be done here.
 For a start, we need a corpus of German to know the distribution of spelling combinations.
-Without knowing how often the English v is replaced by b in equivalent words, we are shooting in the dark.
+Without knowing how often the English `v` is replaced by `b` in equivalent words, we are shooting in the dark.

 ### Threshold

-The determination as to whether two strings are cognates is based on the ratio of the distance to the number of characters in the strings.
-I don’t imagine this is the optimal formula, but I think we want it scaled to the size of the strings in some way.
+The script determines whether two strings are cognates on the ratio of the distance to the number of  characters in the strings.
+I don’t imagine this is the optimal formula, but I think it is in the right direction.
+We want it scaled to the size of the strings in some way.
 In other words, if the distance between two 10-character and two 3-character strings is the same, that implies to me that the 10-character strings have a closer relationship.

 ### Text Normalization

 The script normalizes by case folding.
-There’s obviously a lot more that can be done to handle contractions, punctuation and so on.
+Even thought the sample input doesn't contain these, there’s obviously a lot more that should be done to handle contractions, punctuation and so on.

 There is also the problem of the different character sets in German and English.
 For now, I’ve worked around the issue by associating non-ASCII characters with ASCII equivalents.
 This is unfortunately hardcoded for